caas-team/GoKubeDownscaler/CONTRIBUTING.md

 ## Code and Structure

-Try to stick to golang best practices and standards.
-Eg.:
+Try to stick to golang best practices and standards:

 <!-- keep this list updated everytime someone opens a pr with best practice issues  -->